 (A) Unless otherwise ordered by the court, the following pre-trial motions are hereby automatically referred to the magistrate judge to whom the action is allotted: all civil discovery motions, contested motions for leave to intervene, to amend, to file a third-party complaint, for extension of time to plead, for a more definite statement and motions relative to attorney representation.
 These motions must be noticed for submission before the magistrate judge to whom the case is allotted.
-Uncontested motions for leave to intervene, to amend, to file a third-party complaint, for extension of time to plead, and for a more definite statement are not automatically referred under this subsection.
+Uncontested motions for leave to intervene, to amend, to file a third-party complaint, for extension of time to plead, for extension of time to plead, and for a more definite statement are not automatically referred under this subsection.